Harnessing the Power of Probiotics in Livestock

 - Producing antimicrobial substances that prevent, inhibit, or eliminate harmful bacteria by creating an unfavourable environment

 A group of scientific and veterinary researchers from the University of Alberta conducted studies on the effects of probiotics on cows.
 They administered a mixture of the three strains of LAB that are found in ProPreg™ (Lactobacillus sakei FUA 3089, Pediococcus acidilactici FUA 3140, and Pediococcus acidilactici FUA 3138) to transition dairy cows before and after calving¹.
-Results of these study showed for the first time in dairy cows that intravaginal probiotics could:
+Results of these study showed very positive benefits in reducing reproductive problems and maintaining cattle health¹.

 Click here to learn more about ProPreg™ and how you can implement it on your farm!